-Monday JANUARY 8th .
-A talk by Adrian Betton former C.E.O of FERA and a member of the CDBKA , on his time with FERA and his experience of his visits and time spent at The Bee Unit in York.
+On Monday JANUARY 8th . we had a very interesting talk by Adrian Betton former C.E.O of FERA and a member of the CDBKA , on his time with FERA and his experience of his visits and time spent at The Bee Unit in York.

-Monday FERUARY 13th another opportunity to hear Professor Stephen Martin one of the most entertaining and intersting guest speakers and he is recognised as one of the worlds leading entomologists.
+Monday FERUARY 13th is another wonderful opportunity to hear Professor Stephen Martin one of the most entertaining and interesting guest speakers we have ever had the pleasure of listening to, He is recognised as one of the worlds leading entomologists.
 This time he is giving a talk on 'Jumping Gender'.
+Be there !